Description

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS score is unavailable, so the likelihood of exploitation cannot be quantified from the available data.
+The CVSS score of 7.8 indicates a high severity, and the EPSS score is less than 1%, so the likelihood of exploitation is low.
 The flaw is a kernel‑level use‑after‑free, which grants an attacker the potential for high impact if successfully exploited.
 The attack vector requires a local race condition between unmounting an ext4 filesystem and the background update job, so remote exploitation is unlikely without additional context.
 The vulnerability is not listed in the CISA KEV catalog, indicating no publicly known exploits as of this analysis.

 Remediation